atelanuj/DevOps_notes/README.md

 # [Logging and Monitoring the Kubernetes Components:](https://kubernetes.io/docs/tasks/debug/)

+- Kubernetes uses a `meteric Server` which connects with `kubelet` present on every node to gather metrics
+- `Metric Server` stores the data `in-memory` for historical data you need more advance monitoring solutions.
+- `kubelet` uses a subcomponent `cAdvisor` (Container Advisor) to fetch the performance metrics to `metrics server`

 ## Monitoring The k8s Cluster

 - `Metric Server` is available on each node to gather logs.